elastic/prodfiler-documentation/README.md

 ## Troubleshooting

-If you encounter any problem, check our [troubleshooting](troubleshooting.md) page.
-If that does not help, please open an issue and/or contact prodfiler-support@optimyze.cloud
+If you encounter any problems please contact us via [our community forum](https://community.prodfiler.com).

 ## Supported platforms